veit/python-basics-tutorial/docs/save-data/files-directories.rst

        PosixPath('docs/save-data/books.xml')
        PosixPath('docs/save-data/files.rst')

-The child objects are returned in arbitrary order, and the special entries ``.`` and ``..`` are not included.
+The child objects are returned in any order, and the special entries ``.`` and ``..`` are not included.
 If the path is not a directory or is otherwise inaccessible, an :exc:`python3:OSError` is raised.

 :meth:`python3:pathlib.Path.glob`